fschaitel/SunnySails/README.md

 - The game starts with a **black & white intro screen** and a **START button**
 - Upon clicking START:
-  - The canvas is revealed
+  - An **intro video** plays
   - The background music begins to play in a loop
   - The player controls the ship "Sunny" using the arrow keys
 - **↑ / ↓** move the ship vertically (but it can't go into the sky!)
 - **← / →** move the ship horizontally across the screen
 - **Waves** appear as obstacles from the right in randomized positions and sizes
-- Colliding with a wave ends the game with a **white "GAME OVER"** message
+- Colliding with a wave or cannonball causes damage.
+Lose all lives = **GAME OVER**
+- Reach 10.000 points to face the **Navy Boss**
+- Defeat the boss to reach the **Victory Screen**

 ---

 ## ▶️ How to Play

 - Press `START`
+- Watch the intro video
 - Use `↑ ↓ ← →` arrow keys to steer the ship
-- Avoid the waves!
+- Avoid waves, Sea Kings, and cannonballs!
-- The longer you survive, the higher your score
+- Grab life items (max 3 lives)
+- Survive and reach 10.000 points to fight the boss

 ---